lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       key "field-id field-position direction-indicator";
       uses compression-rule-entry;
       description
-        "A compression rule is a list of rule entry describing each header field.
+        "A compression rule is a list of rule entries, each describing a header field.
 An entry is identifed through a field-id, its position in the packet and its direction.";
     }
     description